Incede/cryptoticket/guide.md

 # Client (React Application)

 A component is the building block of any react app.
-To create a component it requires Component module from reactthe library.
 The endpoint is set to `http://localhost:4000` as the server is running at `4000` port.

-To make any request to the server axios library is used
+To make any request to server `axios` library is used

-# docker-compose.yml
+## docker-compose.yml

-In `docker-compose.yml` are defined configurations for all containers, which can be run with a single command.
+In `docker-compose.yml` are written configurations for all containers which can be run with a single command.